tomikakenzhetaeva23-star/student-perfomance-patterns/README.md

 ---

-## 7. Conclusion & Answer to Research Question
+## 7. Conclusion and Answer to Research Question

 **Answer to Research Question:**
 **K-Means clustering** identified natural lifestyle patterns, but showed a low alignment with actual final grade tiers ($\text{ARI} = 0.1451$).
 This shows that natural student study habits do not map directly to strict grade categories without guidance.